Ryflin/automateJunitTestCases/README.md

 This project is still in testing phase.
 There may be unexpected bugs that need fixed.

+This project was made for my own use and the use of students taking CSE at osu.
+It may not apply to your used case

 # Formatting specifications
 The @Test is used to identify the start of the test function.